biolancer/icgc-argo-mutationalsignatures/README.md

 ## Introduction

-**icgc-argo-mutationalsignatures** is a bioinformatics pipeline that can be used to convert GDC MAF files or a collection of VCF files into mutational count matrices and performs both signature assignment using SigProfiler and signature.tools.lib and calculates error statistics for the assignment performance.
+**icgc-argo-mutationalsignatures** is a bioinformatics pipeline that can be used to convert GDC MAF files or a collection of VCF files into mutational count matrices and performs both signature assignment using SigProfiler and signature.tools.lib, calculating error statistics for the assignment performance.
+The workflow can also be started from mutational count matrices and allows for the assignment against non-COSMIC reference catalogues.

 ![workflow_diagram](./assets/workflow_diagramm.png)